Florida Gators men's basketball: 2006–07: Second NCAA national championship season

 Florida entered the 2007 NCAA Division I men's basketball tournament as the No. 1 overall seed in the tournament, and they advanced to the Final Four after wins in the regional against No. 5 seed Butler and No. 3 seed Oregon.
 In a rematch of the 2006 title game, the Gators again eliminated the UCLA Bruins in the national semifinal.
 Florida defeated the Ohio State Buckeyes 84–75, in a rematch of a game they won 86–60 three months earlier, to become the first team since the 1991–92 Duke Blue Devils to win back-to-back national championships and the first college team ever to repeat as national champions with the same starting line-up.
 The University of Florida also has the distinction of being the only school in NCAA history to have won both the basketball and football national championships in the same season (won the football championship in January 2007, which was the 2006 season) and the only school in NCAA history to win a combined four national championships in three seasons (football in 2006 and 2008 and basketball in 2006 and 2007).
+Also during this season, Donovan passed Sloan as the winningest coach in school history.
+Lee Humphrey, the team's shooting guard became the all-time leader for three-point shots made in the NCAA Tournament and all-time leading three-point scorer at Florida.

-Following the 2006–07 season, three of the Gators' starting five were drafted among the first ten picks in the first round of the 2007 NBA draft: Al Horford (third), Corey Brewer (seventh) and Joakim Noah (ninth).
+The starting five of Brewer, Green, Horford, Humphrey, and Noah nicknamed themselves "the 04s" (pronounced "oh-fours") since they enrolled at Florida in 2004.
+They were known for their camaraderie on and off the court, as Brewer, Green, Horford and Noah were roommates during their entire time in college.
+Following the 2006–07 season, three of the Gators' starting five were drafted among the first ten picks in the first round of the 2007 NBA draft: Horford (third), Brewer (seventh), and Noah (ninth).
 Taurean Green and Chris Richard were both selected in the second round.
-Also during this season, Donovan passed Sloan as the winningest coach in school history.
+All five starters and sixth man Chris Richard later played professionally.
+All of them, except Humphrey, were selected in the 2007 NBA draft.
+Horford went on to become a five-time NBA All-Star center and won the 2024 NBA Finals with the Boston Celtics.
+Noah also became an NBA All-Star center and was named the 2014 NBA Defensive Player of the Year with the Chicago Bulls.